rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	> Our first task is to connect to our on-premises SQL Server.
 This is where our source database is coming from.

+1. Expand the database node and point to the database that is going to be migrated to the VM.
 1. Create a second SQL Server connection.
 In the **Server name** field, paste in the DNS name of the VM copied earlier from the portal.
 1. Use SQL Authentication, and type _demouser_ and _Passw0rd1!_ for the login name and password.